juhapekkaeloranta/citybike-statistical-analysis/docs/data-wrangling.md

 ## Step 1: Get historical bike data in JSON and convert to CSV

-Availabilitydata from the citybikes is available from http://dev.hsl.fi/tmp/citybikes/.
+Availability data from the citybike stations is available from http://dev.hsl.fi/tmp/citybikes/.
+Currently some data is missing from HSL API but we managed to get some via email by asking nicely from the provider.
 There is a json file for roughly every minute from the operation of the city bike system.

-That is aroung 43000 json files per month.
+That is around 43000 json files per month...

 Sample: